 - When you switch billing systems, your customers will exist in two places.
 Importing data using one of our integrations results in duplicate customer profiles, even when customers have the same email address or external ID.

 - ChartMogul generates subscription metrics from invoice data.
-If you're migrating subscription data from one billing system to another, you should keep the old billing connector in ChartMogul.
+If you're migrating subscription data from one billing system to another, you should keep the old billing system in ChartMogul.
 Otherwise, customer history could be lost.
 For example, let's say you migrate subscription history from Stripe to Chargebee — though a customer might have started their subscription with you in 2019, and the first billing cycle in Chargebee begins in January 2020.
 Despite being a legacy customer, you'll see the customer included in January's new business movements in ChartMogul.

 - You'll need to cancel subscriptions in your old billing system to prevent ChartMogul from inflating MRR and subscriber counts.
 This will initially create a large number of new business and churn movements, but you can correct these using the steps we outline below.